RTFRekola/multinational-retail-data-centralisation/README.md

 ![multinational-retail-data-centralisation](result-1.png?raw=true "Number of stores in different countries.")

+We found that out of 440 stores, 265 were in the United Kingdom (GB = Great Britain), 141 were in Germany (DE = Deutschland), and 34 were in the United States of America (US = United States).

 <b>Task 2</b>

 Find the number of stores in the seven locations with the most.

 ![multinational-retail-data-centralisation](result-2.png?raw=true "Number of stores in different locations.")

+The localities with most stores were Chapletown with 14 stores, Belper with 13 stores, Bushley with 12 stores and Exeter, High Wycombe, Arbroath and Rutherglen with either 11 or 10 stores each.
+These may be high figures for a single locality and the business may consider merging some of them together and perhaps opening new ones in localities with fewer or none.

 <b>Task 3</b>

 Find the cost of sales in the six months with the most.

 ![multinational-retail-data-centralisation](result-3.png?raw=true "Cost of sales in different months.")

+August was found to be the best month for sales, with £ 673295.68 as the total, followed by January with £ 668041.45 and October with £ 657335.84.

 <b>Task 4</b>